megagonlabs/qa-summarization/README.md

 }
 ```

-QA summarization is the task of making a summary from multiple Question-Answer (QA) pairs about a single product.
-The most challenging part is that salient information is often spread in question and answer, so the model has to appropriately extract salient information from multiple QA pairs.

-The dataset is based on the [Amazon QA datset](https://jmcauley.ucsd.edu/data/amazon/qa/).

 ## Annotation Framework

 Since collecting summaries for a large number of QA pairs is not feasible, <DATASETNAME> employed an annotation framework that consists of the following 3 steps.